 - 4 cups powdered confectioner's sugar

-- In the bowl of a stand mixer on medium-high speed, combine one cup of sugar and 1 stick (½ cup) butter.
+- In the bowl of a stand mixer on medium-high speed, combine one cup of sugar and 1 stick (1/2 cup) butter.
 While those are mixing, in a small bowl, combine flour, baking powder, 1/2 cup cocoa powder, and baking soda.
-To the butter mixture, add the eggs, one at a time, while on medium-low speed.
+To the butter mixture, add the sour cream, followed by the eggs, one at a time, while on medium-low speed.
 When those are combined, drop the speed of the mixer to low and add half the flour mixture.

-- Add ½ cup of milk, one tsp of pure vanilla extract, and ½ dropper of chocolate flavoring (about 1/8 tsp).
+- Add 1/2 cup of milk, one tsp of pure vanilla extract, and 1/2 dropper of chocolate flavoring (about 1/8 tsp).
 When those are incorporated, add the rest of the flour mixture and mix until combined.
-Spoon into lined cupcake pans about 3/4 full, and bake at 350° F for 17-19 minutes or until an inserted toothpick int he center of a cupcakes comes out completely clean of raw batter.
+Spoon into lined cupcake pans about 3/4 full, and bake at 350° F for 17–19 minutes or until an inserted toothpick in the center of a cupcake comes out completely clean of raw batter.
 Allow to cool at least 10 minutes before adding centers or frosting.

 - To make the strawberry whipped center, whip together 1 1/2 cup of heavy whipping cream, 4 1/2 tbsps of powdered milk, and 1/4 cup of sugar using a stand mixer on medium-high speed for about 2 minutes, or until the cream is no longer liquid, but fluffy like whipped cream.
 Drop the speed to low and add the strawberry flavoring oil and red gel food color.
 Mix just until color is consistent throughout.
 You may need to stop the mixer to fold the mixture over a few times with a rubber spatula, so that none of the gel color sits on the bottom of the bowl.